mario2904/docker-hadoop-cluster/README.md

 ### Master Node

-To acces the master node run the following:
+To access the master node run the following:

 ```bash
 docker-compose exec master bash